 - Click Add Person.

-- Enter a descriptive First name and Last name for the Service Account naming fields (i.e Service AdminAn abbreviation of administrator.
-This is the individual(s) who have access to the Okta Administrator Dashboard.
-They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
-Only administrators have the Administration button on the upper right side of the My Applications page.).
-Enter a dummy email (i.e. email@example.com) for the Username and Primary email.
+- Enter a descriptive First name and Last name for the Service Account naming fields (i.e Service Admin).
+Enter a dummy email (i.e. firstname.lastname@example.org) for the Username and Primary email.

 Best Practice: Use a dummy value for the Username and Primary email fields so that there is not interference between the Service Account and your own account in the event of a password reset request, etc. Adding your own email address to the Secondary email field ensures you can activate and maintain the Service Account.]